• Skip to main content

 Unofficial Tour Guides.

 First of all, do I want a guide who can’t get a job with a legitimate tour company?
 Second, a majority of them don’t know much more about the site than you do.
-In 1084 Mr. Colos built this stadium for gladiators, so they call it the Colosseum.
+In 1084, Mr. Colos built this stadium for gladiatorial games, so it was called the Colosseum.
 That’s not worth $1, let alone the $20-30 they want.
 Especially in Europe, guides go to college and do know what they are discussing.
 Do not go halfway around the world and then blow it “saving on guides.”
-Get a good guide-book, or get a useful guide.
+Get a good guidebook, or get a trained guide.

 Room Inspectors / Money police.